Phonics and Reading at Imperial

 We expect children to take their books home, to read regularly at home and for parents to be part of this important time.
 This is reading homework.
 A reward system is used to encourage pupils to take pride in their reading skills and to celebrate their hard work when reading at home.
 The home reading incentive supports families to read with their children, who are rewarded for this at certain times with a prize.

 Children who read regularly at home generally make quicker progress by adding greatly to their ‘reading miles’.

 How do we monitor progress?

 Reading is assessed regularly and pupil progress is tracked on the school tracking system half termly.
-Children are regularly assessed using a detailed reading assessment called “The PM Bench mark kit” to ensure they are reading books at the correct level.
-This assessment demonstrates the child’s retelling and comprehension skills to ensure we are developing them as readers and not and simply decoders of text.
+Children are regularly assessed using a our reading assessment grids and are backed up by detailed reading assessment grids called “The PM Bench mark kit” to ensure they are reading books at the correct level which enable them to learn more vocabulary.
+The assessments demonstrates the child’s retelling and comprehension skills to ensure we are developing them as readers and not and simply decoders of text.

 Where we think pupils should make more accelerated progress, we provide small group or individual reading support/intervention to boost their learning.

 We monitor home reading using our reading diaries.

 Oxford University Press- Floppy’s phonics/Song Birds/Songbirds/Project X books